toringer/stor-app/README.md

 ## 💡 Pro Tips

+### iCloud Sync Best Practices
+- **Keep devices signed in**: Ensure all your devices are signed in to the same iCloud account
+- **Check sync status**: Changes should appear within seconds on your other devices
+- **Wi-Fi or cellular**: iCloud sync works on both Wi-Fi and cellular data
+- **Add on one device, shop on another**: Add items on your iPhone at home, then access the same list on your iPad while shopping

 ### Multiple Lists Strategy
 - **Create list per store**: Keep separate lists for different stores with store-specific categories
 - **Special occasion lists**: Birthday party supplies, camping trips, etc.